New physics search via CP observables in $B^0_s \rightarrow \phi\phi$ decays with left- and right-handed Chromomagnetic operators: New physics model

-\subsection{New physics model}
+\section{\cng{New physics model}}

+\cng{The model we choose to use in our study is that of the \emph{Chromomagnetic dipole operator} \emph{$O_{8g}$}, which, for $\bar{b}\rightarrow \bar{s}g$ process, is given as follows:

+Though Chromomagnetic operator is a SM operator, it is suppressed by $b$-quark mass $m_b$ (and its chirally-flipped counterpart is suppressed by $s$-quark mass $m_s$).
+However, it is very sensitive to several NP models, like the Left-Right symmetric class of models or SUSY, where it can undergo \emph{chiral enhancement} to overcome the quark mass suppression \cite{pnp1,pnp2,pnp3,pnp4,pnp5,pnp6,pnp7,pnp8}.
+In addition, there are some NP models that give the same contribution to both decay and mixing amplitudes.
+This causes the contribution to cancel out in the interference phase, and they remain undetectable in $B^0_s \rightarrow \phi\phi$ decay.
+However, since Chromomagnetic operator only contributes to the decay amplitudes, a NP contribution manifesting itself through this operator can be very well detected via this channel (the $B_s^0 - \bar{B}_s^0$ mixing amplitude has already been well constrained by previous measurements \cite{cpvinosc}\cite{lhcbjpsimixing}, so we do not focus on it in this work).}

-In this section, we apply the technique of helicity amplitude analysis to a model with operator $O_{8g}$ with both left- and right-handed currents.
-As mentioned before, our choice of operator $O_{8g}$ is motivated by the fact that it is sensitive to NP, and that it contributes only to $B_s^0$ decay amplitude, and not $B_s^0 - \bar{B}_s^0$ mixing amplitude.
+\mycomment{In this section, we apply the technique of helicity amplitude analysis to a model with operator $O_{8g}$ with both left- and right-handed currents.
+As mentioned before, our choice of operator $O_{8g}$ is motivated by the fact that it is sensitive to NP, and that it contributes only to $B_s^0$ decay amplitude, and not $B_s^0 - \bar{B}_s^0$ mixing amplitude. } Starting from the effective Hamiltonian for $\Delta B = 1$ decay, it is given by $(q \in \{d,s\})$